ArtGee-SH/ArtGee/README.md

 The next wave of Internet business models will come from the crypto world.
 The creator can bypass the gatekeeper through the token model and let the fans directly benefit, instead of attracting the audience through a centralized gatekeeper who collects high rents and sets self-service rules.
 Each new business model helps to provide creators with a new set of digital services and new sources of income.
-The encryption token model is applied to CRYPTOINDUS art trading activities, and encryption technology should benefit more people.
+The encryption token model is applied to ArtGee art trading activities, and encryption technology should benefit more people.

-Artists create digital artwork that they can tokenise via CRYPTOINDUS.
+Artists create digital artwork that they can tokenise via ArtGee.
 All artwork files are held on IPFS (a distributed storage solution) in future, these assets are given unique identifiers which can be tracked for chain-of-custody and provenance.